Steel Troops: Season 1

 The first three elimination stages followed a double-elimination tournament style, with a main mission (indicated in bold) determining the participants of the "Death Match" elimination round.
 Following the revival round, the competition switched to a single-elimination style without a Death Match.
-Each stage also featured "Benefit Mission(s)," where the winner would be given an advantage in the main mission that followed.
+Each stage also featured a "Benefit Mission" where the winner would be given an advantage in the main mission that followed.
 In the case of the second elimination stage, the lowest-ranking team was also sent directly to Death Match, bypassing the main mission.

 Season 2

-The second season continues with the format of main missions and Death Matches, with the exception of the first elimination stage which was a direction elimination round.
-The advantages provided in Benefit Missions have also been upgraded in quantity and quality.
-For example, in the case of the second elimination stage, the top-ranking team bypasses the main mission and automatically advances to the next stage.
+The second season largely continued with the format of main missions and Death Matches until the round of 4, with the exception of the first stage which was a direct elimination round.
+Other notable changes include: